scuzzydude/asimov/asimov.md

 Not real estate.
 That's a good one, as Mark Twain is to have said, "Buy land, they're not making it anymore."
 Elon Musk is trying to change that maxim, and I'm sure if Mr. Clemens were alive today, he'd have already bought his tickets to Mars.
 It's not true even on Earth.
 Tax Foreclosure, Floods, Texas Ice Storms, Hurricanes, Earthquakes, Mud Slides and Rising Sea Levels must be considered, plus don't forget War and Revolution can put bustles in your hedgerow.

-And it's not gold.
+It's not gold.
 I mean, come on, we tried that.
 Think gold is your savior as the world collapses?
 Good luck.
 Try throwing a gold bar at a zombie, see how that works out.

 In the old days, if you had gold or land, it was most likely because you were born to it, or you took it.
 Wealth was bestowed onto you by your creator, either by giving you wealthy parents or by blessing you with the skills and fortune to win at battle.